Automated Table Reproduction via Code Generation: Approach

 \subsection{Judging Mechanism}

-A key component of \approach is to automatically judge whether the reproduction script generates correct output with appropriate method.
-We present a two-tier judging mechanism that combines an execution-based output judge (Section~\ref{s:judge_execution}) and an LLM-based method judge (Section~\ref{s:judge_llm}).
+A key component of \approach is to automatically judge whether the reproduction script generates correct output with an appropriate method.
+We present a two-tier judging mechanism that combines an execution-based output judge and an LLM-based method judge.